nheeren/material_intensity_db/CONTRIBUTING.md

 ## Data & variables

-Please also refer to the  and the data descriptor article in Nature Scientific Data.
+Please also refer to the  and the [Data Descriptor article in Scientific Data](https://www.nature.com/articles/s41597-019-0021-x) (open access).
 The database contains *primary* and *secondary* attributes.
 Primary attributes are mandatory throughout database and for any data new data contributions, while secondary ones are optional.

 In order to make a (data) contribution to this repository please consider the following guidelines: